Deployments

 You want to automate additional change failures (in addition to reverts and rollbacks).

 Yes, in certain cases it's possible.
 If you're using Deployments API and have the historical data stored somewhere, you can send it to Swarmia and it will be shown as expected.
 If you're using GitHub Deployments, longer backfills are available for select Standard customers.
-Reach out to us at for more information.
+Reach out to us at [email protected] for more information.